whoisbma/Code_1_FA17/week-6/README.md

 ### Terminal basic commands

-. --- current directory
+* '.' - the current directory

-.. --- parent directory
+* '..' - the parent directory

-open --- tells the OS to open whatever the target is, e.g. 'open .' or 'open file.txt'
+* 'open' - tells the OS to open whatever the target is, e.g. 'open .' or 'open file.txt'

-cd --- change directory to target directory, e.g. 'cd Desktop/' or 'cd .' 'cd' by itself will change the directory to the root user folder.
+* 'cd' - change directory to target directory, e.g. 'cd Desktop/' or 'cd .' 'cd' by itself will change the directory to the root user folder.

-ls --- list the files in the current or target directory
+* 'ls' - list the files in the current or target directory

 ### Steps to get a git repo onto github